gsdriver/roulette/README.md

 * `bet on (single number)` - Places a bet on a single number of the wheel, pays 35:1
 * `bet on (two numbers)` - Places a split bet on two adjecent numbers, where you win if the ball lands on either number, pays 17:1
-* `bet on (three numbers)` - Places a street bet on a row of numbers of the wheel (e.g. 7, 8, 9) You win if the ball lands on any of the three numbers, pays 11:1
+* `bet on (three numbers)` - Places a street bet on a row of numbers of the wheel (e.g. 7, 8, 9).
+      You win if the ball lands on any of the three numbers, pays 11:1
 * `bet on (four numbers)` - Places a corner bet on four adjacent numbers of the wheel (e.g. 10, 11, 13, 14).
 You win if the ball lands on any of these numbers, pays 8:1
 * `bet on (sixn numbers)` - Places a double street bet on two adjacent rows of numbers (e.g. 19, 20, 21, 22, 23, 24).
 You win if the ball lands on any of these numbers, pays 5:1

-When placing your bet, you can specify an amount (`bet 5 units on red`).
+When placing your bet, you can specify an amount `bet 5 units on red`.
 If no amount is specified, then the last amount bet will be used, otherwise 1 unit will be used for your first bet.

 After you've placed your bets, you can say `spin the wheel` to spin the wheel.
 A random number from